-In addition to at least monthly face-to-face meeting, the mentor shall evaluate the candidate at least three times during the residency period for the purpose of recommendation for certification.
-The purpose of the first two formative evaluations will be diagnostic and the basis for adjusting and tailoring the residency experiences toward the unique needs of the candidate.
-Each evaluation will be accompanied by a discussion about the contents of the evaluation and signed by the candidate and the mentor.
-The formative evaluation is submitted to NJASA for monitoring purposes.
+In addition to the monthly face-to-face meetings, the mentor shall evaluate the resident at least three times during the residency period on NJDOE-approved forms.
+The purpose of the formative evaluations is diagnostic and the basis for adjusting and tailoring the residency experiences toward the unique needs of the candidate.
+The mentor is expected to share and discuss the evaluations and recommendations with the resident prior to submission to NJASA.
+Each evaluation is discussed and signed by the resident and the mentor.

 Approved – A standard certificate will be issued;